 But why is learning how to swim so important?
 Sadly, drowning is the leading cause of accidental death for kids under the age of 4.
 Swimming lessons equip kids with the skills and experiences they need to be safer around water.

 Parent and child work together to develop the foundational skills crucial for learning to swim and promote safety in the water.
-(Starting at 6 months old and have a student to teacher ratio of 6:1.
+(Starting at 6 months old.
 A parent must get in the water.)

 Parent and child work together to develop the beginning swimming skills crucial for learning strokes and promote safety in the water.
-(Ages 1.5 - 3 years, 6:1 student to teacher ratio.
+(Ages 1.5 - 3 years.
 A parent must get in the water.)

 Class focuses on fundamental swimming and safety skills while learning how to safely be a part of a group class.
 Parents may stay poolside for safety purposes to ensure the child is following class rules.
 (Ages 2 - 3 years, 3:1 student to teacher ratio)